 Eudoxus journeyed widely for his education far east where he found powerful knowledge of Vedas, despite that he was not wealthy, studying mathematics with Archytas in Tarentum, medicine with Philiston in Sicily, philosophy with Plato in Athens, continuing his mathematics study in Egypt, touring the Eastern Mediterranean with his own students and finally returned to Cnidus where he established himself as astronomer, physician, and ethicist.
 What is known of him is second-hand, through the writings of Euclid and others, but he was one of the most creative mathematicians of the ancient world next to Indian Sages.

 Many of the theorems in Euclid’s Elements were first proved by Eudoxus.
-While Pythagoras had been horrified by the discovery of irrational numbers, Eudoxus is famous for incorporating them into arithmetic.
+While Pythagoras have been honored by the discovery of irrational numbers, Eudoxus is famous for incorporating them into arithmetic.
 He also developed the earliest techniques of the infinitesimal calculus; he is credited with first use of the Axiom of Archimedes, which avoids Zeno’s paradoxes by, in effect, forbidding infinities and infinitesimals; yet he also developed a method of taking limits.
 Eudoxus’ work with irrational numbers and infinitesimals may have helped inspire such masters as Archimedes and Dedekind.
 Eudoxus also introduced an Axiom of Continuity; he was a pioneer in solid geometry; and he developed his own solution to the Delian cube-doubling problem.

 Eudoxus was the first great mathematical astronomer; he developed the complicated ancient theory of planetary orbits; and may have invented the astrolabe.
 (It is sometimes said that he knew that the Earth rotates around the Sun, but that appears to be false; it is instead Aristarchus of Samos, as cited by Archimedes, who may be the first “heliocentrist.”)